A fast algorithm for approximating the ground state energy on a quantum computer: Quantum algorithm

 This yields that the success probability of phase estimation with the approximate ground state eigenvector is at least

+$h\le 1/4$.
+(The overall success probability of the algorithm is affected by an additional factor and once we address that we will provide a final estimate.)

 Now let us turn to the approximation of the matrix exponentials.
 We simulate the evolution of a quantum system with Hamiltonian $H = M_h/(2 d)$ for time $2^t$, $t=0,1,\dots, b-1$.
-Let $H = H_1 + H_2$ where $H_1 = -\Delta_h / (2 d)$ and $H_2 = V_h/ (2 d)$.
-Recall that we have chosen the largest mesh size such that $h\le\e$.
+Let $H = H_1 + H_2$ where $H_1 = -\Delta_h / (4 d)$ and $H_2 = V_h/ (2 d)$.
+Recall that $h$ is the largest mesh size satisfying $h\le\min(\e,1/4)$.
 The eigenvalues and eigenvectors of the discretized Laplacian are known and the evolution of a system with Hamiltonian $H_1$ can be implemented with $d \cdot O(\log^2 \e^{-1})$ quantum operations using the Fourier transform in each dimension; see e.g., \cite[p.
 209]{NC00}.
 The evolution of a system with Hamiltonian $H_2$ can be implemented using two quantum queries and phase kickback.
 The queries are similar to those in Grover's algorithm \cite{NC00} and return function evaluations of $V$ truncated to $O(\log\e^{-1})$ bits.